Back in 2017 Kian took part in a few Young Driver lessons which I strongly believe helped him pass his driving test first time.

 For an extra £14.99 you also have the opportunity to record their first lesson on a dashcam type device, which we did with Kian but not sure he ever watched it again, so we chose not to this time.

-A 30 minute lesson costs £44.99 and a 60 minute lesson costs £79.99 and gift vouchers are also available if you are thinking about giving this experience as a gift.
+A 30 minute lesson costs from £39.99, a 60 minute lesson costs £79.99, Firefly lessons just £20 for 15 minutes and gift vouchers are also available if you are thinking about giving this experience as a gift.

-Would your teens / tweens enjoy a Young Driver lesson?
+Would your kids enjoy a Young Driver lesson?

 Disclaimer: We were invited to review the Young Driver experience.
 All thoughts and opinions are our own